Ricco555/E-GraphSAGE-XAI/README.md

 Go to netflow folder.
 All files are located there.

 # Requirements (you can run in jupyter notebook):
 #choose dgl based on what you have available.
-This one is for support of nVidia GPU.
-Code does not have to be changed if you are on cpu only.
+The one provided here is for support of nVidia GPU.
+Code in notebooks do not have to be changed if you are on cpu only.

 !pip3 install dgl -f https://data.dgl.ai/wheels/torch-2.3/cu121/repo.html
 !pip3 install torch==2.3.0